aquele-dinho/java-modernizing/docs/GUIDE_PHASE1.md

 - **Command:**
   - `mvn dependency-check:check`
 - **Expected result:**
+  - Maven build completes **or fails due to detected vulnerabilities**, but in both cases the plugin successfully parses NVD data.
-  - Maven build completes and generates `dependency-check-report.html` and `dependency-check-report.json` under `target/`.
+  - On success, `dependency-check-report.html` and `dependency-check-report.json` are generated under `target/`.
+  - If the build fails during NVD update/parsing (before analysis completes), see Troubleshooting → OWASP Dependency-Check issues.
   - The guide instructs readers where to find these files and how to open the HTML report.

 ### Step 2.2 – Document baseline CVE count